 Visitors must complete a 90-minute training, which covers basic terminology, detainees’ needs and concerns, the role of the volunteer visitor, such ground rules as confidentiality, good communication, procedures for entering the detention center, “ten steps for a good visit,” and FAQs (“Can I bring books/food/money for the person I visit?”
 “What if the person I visit doesn’t have a lawyer?”
 “The person I visit is being released – where can he/she stay?”
 “The person I visit is really sick – how can he/she get the needed help?”

 A first-time visitor accompanies an experienced “mentor" visitor, after which he/she may be “matched” with a detainee he/she commits to visit at least twice a month.
-Sojourners provides transport in Riverside Church-owned vehicles from both uptown and downtown Manhattan to Elizabeth Detention Center 6 times a month on a schedule (every Saturday morning and every other Tuesday evening) and to Hudson County Correctional Center every other Wednesday morning.
+Sojourners provides transport from both uptown and midtown Manhattan to Elizabeth Detention Center twice a month.

 Sojourners, whose volunteers come from all over New York City, works in collaboration with First Friends, whose volunteers are from New Jersey.
-Carol Fouke-Mpoyo (646-258-8896) is Sojourners chair.
+Frances Connell is Sojourners chair: frances.connell (at) gmail.com.